🧩 Introduction

 📖 The “Study” That Wasn’t a Study

-Published in the Journal of Psychology and Christianity (2011), the article described the counseling model used by the National Institute of Marriage but offered no independently verified or peer-reviewed outcomes.
+Published in the Journal of Psychology and Christianity (2011), the article ” Integrative marital intensive therapy: A strategy for marriages in severe distress.” described the counseling model used by the National Institute of Marriage but offered no independently verified outcomes.
 It summarized internal, self-reported results from follow-up surveys—not from controlled research or independent evaluation.

-According to the full text, those surveys captured data from only a small portion of participants:
+According to the full text (below), those surveys captured data from only a small portion of participants.

-In other words, roughly two-thirds of all couples who attended never replied—and about four out of five individual participants went uncounted.
+In other words, roughly two-thirds of all couples who attended never replied to any of their surveys—and about four out of five individual participants went uncounted.
 Those missing voices—likely including many whose marriages did not survive—were excluded from the results.

 🔁 Recycling the Same Unverified Numbers in Restoring Hope (2023)